Tsireledzo-P/Zoo.webpage/README.md

 ├── gemsbok.html
 └── .gitattributes

- 🛠️ Features
-- Static HTML structure for a zoo website
-- Individual pages for over a dozen animals and attractions
-- Feedback form (static)
-- Themed dining and entertainment pages
-- Great base for educational or demo purposes

 🚀 Getting Started
+To run the website locally:

-1. Clone or download the repository.
+1. Download or clone this repository.
+2. Navigate to the `Zoo.webpage/` directory.
-2. Open `Zoo.webpage/index.html` in your browser.
+3. Open `index.html` in any modern web browser.
-3. Navigate the site as if you're touring a zoo!

- 📚 Use Cases
-- Educational web demos
+No server or backend is required — the site runs entirely in the browser.

+✨ Features
+- Fully static and portable website
+- Over 15 unique pages representing different animals and areas of the zoo
+- Includes visitor-facing amenities such as restaurants and feedback forms
-- HTML learning projects
+- Clean HTML structure, suitable for learning and customization
-- Mock zoo websites
-- Portfolio enhancement for frontend learners

- 🧰 Tech Stack
+🛠 Technologies Used
 - HTML5
-- Basic CSS (if included – verify in `/Zoo.webpage` folder)
+- (Optional) Basic CSS (if included in future versions)

-- No frameworks or JavaScript dependencies
+Note: This project currently does not include JavaScript or external libraries.

+ 📚 Ideal For
+- Web development students and educators
+- Demonstrating basic multi-page site architecture
+- UI/UX mockups for zoo or park-themed sites
+- Static site prototyping

 📄 License
-This project is open source and available under the [MIT License](LICENSE), or modify this section depending on your actual license.
-Enjoy your virtual zoo experience! 🐘🦁🐼🦒
+This project is provided for educational and demonstration purposes.
+Please add a license file (e.g., MIT, GPL) if you intend to share or reuse this work publicly.

+🙋‍♀️ Contribution
+Pull requests and suggestions are welcome.
+If you plan to expand the site (e.g., add styling, interactivity, or backend integration), feel free to fork and enhance the project.

+🐾 Explore the zoo — all from your browser.